When it comes to weight loss there are very few supplements that actually work or that have scientific evidence proving their efficacy.

 The inositol (along with the other nutrients) may explain why so many people swear by using MIC B12 shots when they are trying to lose weight.

-We aren't as concerned about the other nutrients in this cocktail except to say that they compliment inositol very well and should be considered if your primary goal is weight loss.
+We aren’t as concerned about the other nutrients in this cocktail except to say that they complement inositol very well and should be considered if your primary goal is weight loss.

-The real benefit of using MIC B12 shots is that you bypass first pass metabolism of the liver and you can get inositol into your system much quicker and at unmetabolized doses.
+The real benefit of using MIC B12 shots is that you bypass the first-pass metabolism of the liver and you can get inositol into your system much quicker and at unmetabolized doses.